basho/basho_docs/source/languages/en/riak/theory/concepts/Replication.md

 hash trees in real time, updating the tree as new write requests come in.
 This reduces the time it takes Riak to detect and repair missing/divergent replicas.
-For added protection, Riak periodically (default: once a week) clears and regenerates all hash trees from the on-disk K/V data.
+For added protection, Riak periodically (default: once a week) clears and regenerates all hash trees from the on-disk KV data.
 This enables Riak to detect silent data corruption to the on-disk data arising from bad disks and faulty hardware components.
 {{/1.3.0+}}